streetsidesoftware/cspell-dicts/dictionaries/typescript/README.md

-# Cspell TypeScript and JavaScript Dictionary
+# CSpell TypeScript and JavaScript Dictionary

 TypeScript and JavaScript dictionary for cspell.